This assessment will cover following questions:

 Control is indeed a key managerial feature.
 The significance is evident when company understand that it is important for all management tasks.
 Command monitors failures and advises how to handle or face significant obstacles.
 The organization's success therefore depends on efficient management.
 For planning purpose both systems would be efficient for respective company.
 While budgeting system is more focused on establishing control over all the operational activities.
 Here it has been recommended to ASL that company should adopt these above discussed systems with aims to establishing efficient proper planning processes and developing controlling effective framework (Braun, 2013).
 Adoption of such system will lead to boost in overall performance of corporation.

 From above study it has been evaluated that standard costing is still in current environment is useful however its relevance has been decreased due to target costing.
 But presently companies are applying both methods simultaneously to boost their performance by establishing effective controlling and planning.
 Moreover, there are several other methods which contributes in organisational planning and managerial controlling task.
-One or more systems can be simultaneously used in a business organisation according to their managerial structure and issues facing in current market environment.
+One or more systems can be simultaneously used in a business organisation according to their managerial assignment help structure and issues facing in current market environment.

 - Hilton, R.W. and Platt, D.E., 2013.
 Managerial accounting: creating value in a dynamic business environment.
 McGraw-Hill Education.